#CASHISBEST – Humanitarian Aid Panel Discussion

 Natasha Freeman, Head of International Operational Support, Australian Red Cross

-Gerard Finnegan, IDEA Foundation Humanitarian Leadership Scholar, Deakin University
+Gerard Finnegan, IKEA Foundation Humanitarian Leadership Scholar, Deakin University

 Jess Lees, Leader, Humanitarian Advisory Group